New analysis challenges conventional wisdom about combining anonymity tools

 Never use Tor as a way to connect to a VPN.
 Always connect to the VPN first, then use Tor through it.

-To verify correct configuration, visit Tor Project's check page while using Tor Browser.
-It should confirm you're using Tor and show a Tor exit node IP address, not your VPN's IP.
+To make sure everything's set up right, just head over to the Tor Project's check page while you're using Tor Browser.
+It should tell you that you're actually using Tor and display a Tor exit node IP address - not your VPN's IP.

 How VPNTierLists.com Evaluates VPNs for Tor Use